QFM003: Engineering Leadership Reading List January 2024

 The overarching theme is that while startups may benefit from a certain fluidity and lack of rigid structure, completely eschewing management can lead to significant organisational challenges.
 Effective leadership involves recognising the need for and appropriately implementing management structures to support the team’s needs and the company’s objectives.

-HR Antipatterns at Startups: 3-out-of-5-hats This article discusses the prevalent issues in HR practices at tech startups, highlighting systemic problems such as neglecting HR roles, fostering a culture of favouritism, and lacking diversity strategies.
+HR Antipatterns at Startups: This article discusses the prevalent issues in HR practices at tech startups, highlighting systemic problems such as neglecting HR roles, fostering a culture of favouritism, and lacking diversity strategies.
 These issues often lead to dysfunctional management and workplace environments that do not effectively support employees. #HRInTech #StartupCulture #DiversityInTech #ManagementChallenges #TechWorkplace

 Questionable Advice: “My boss says we don’t need any engineering managers.
-Is he right?”: 3-out-of-5-hats This article discusses the necessity of engineering managers in a startup.
+Is he right?”: This article discusses the necessity of engineering managers in a startup.
 The writer addresses a VP of Engineering at a startup with about 40 engineers, organised into small teams led by lead engineers primarily focused on coding.
 The CEO, a former engineer, opposes hiring engineering managers, viewing them as unnecessary overhead.
 The article argues that hierarchy, often misunderstood and misused, is crucial for the adaptability, efficiency, and scalability of organisations.
 It also emphasises the distinct roles and benefits of engineering managers in coordinating teams, managing information, and focusing on organisational goals, highlighting that effective management is key to avoiding organisational debt and ensuring productivity. #EngineeringManagement #StartupLeadership #OrganizationalGrowth #TeamDynamics #LeadershipInsights

-The Mediocrity Limbo: 2-out-of-5-hats This article discusses the importance of being proactive and decisive, especially in professional contexts.
+The Mediocrity Limbo: This article discusses the importance of being proactive and decisive, especially in professional contexts.
 It emphasises the need to address mediocrity in hiring, ongoing projects, and personal career development.
 The author advises quick action to correct or eliminate subpar hires, unproductive initiatives, and personal stagnation, stressing that life is too short for mediocrity. #ProfessionalDevelopment #Leadership #DecisionMaking #CareerGrowth #AvoidingMediocrity

-Get your work recognised: write a brag document: 2-out-of-5-hats This article emphasises the importance of maintaining a “brag document” to record and showcase one’s accomplishments at work.
+Get your work recognised: write a brag document: This article emphasises the importance of maintaining a “brag document” to record and showcase one’s accomplishments at work.
 This practice aids in self-reflection, helps managers and peers recognise your contributions, and is particularly beneficial during performance reviews and manager transitions. #BragDocument #CareerAdvancement #SelfPromotion #PerformanceReview #WorkplaceSuccess

-What Makes a Company Great at Producing Leaders?: 3-out-of-5-hats This highlights the key attributes of successful talent incubators.
+What Makes a Company Great at Producing Leaders?: This highlights the key attributes of successful talent incubators.
 These listed companies excel in developing leaders by strategically attracting, retaining, and investing in talent.
 They provide comprehensive training and development opportunities, foster high-performance cultures, and maintain strong operations.
 Their reputation for excellence allows them to influence and adapt to their environments effectively. #LeadershipDevelopment #TalentIncubation #CorporateTraining #HighPerformanceCulture #BusinessExcellence

-How to Recognize Exceptional Talent as an Engineering Manager?: 4-out-of-5-hats This article focuses on strategies for identifying and nurturing exceptional engineering talent.
+How to Recognize Exceptional Talent as an Engineering Manager?: This article focuses on strategies for identifying and nurturing exceptional engineering talent.
 It emphasises the importance of fostering a culture of innovation, recognising social skills like collaboration and leadership, valuing problem-solving and creativity, and utilising data-driven approaches.
 The article also highlights the art of recognising talent beyond technical skills, considering traits like continuous learning and innovation. #EngineeringLeadership #TalentRecognition #InnovationCulture #TeamDevelopment #EngineeringManagement

-How to Build Trust as a New Engineering Manager: 2-out-of-5-hats This article outlines key strategies for new managers to establish trust with their teams.
+How to Build Trust as a New Engineering Manager: This article outlines key strategies for new managers to establish trust with their teams.
 It emphasises the importance of authenticity, empathy, and logic in management, along with the necessity of acknowledging one’s own imperfections and maintaining open, empathetic communication with team members.
 The author also highlights the value of understanding and acting on team feedback and the critical role of trust in effective leadership. #LeadershipTrust #EngineeringManagement #AuthenticLeadership #EmpathyInManagement #TeamBuilding

-The infinite hows - An argument against the Five Whys and an alternative approach you can apply: 3-out-of-5-hats This article critiques the Five Whys method, commonly used in root cause analysis.
+The infinite hows - An argument against the Five Whys and an alternative approach you can apply: This article critiques the Five Whys method, commonly used in root cause analysis.
 Allspaw argues that asking “Why?” often leads to simplistic and misleading conclusions while asking “How?” encourages a deeper understanding of complex situations.
 He emphasises the importance of multiple perspectives and narratives to truly learn from events rather than simplifying them into linear cause-effect chains. #InfiniteHows #RootCauseAnalysis #JohnAllspaw #ComplexProblemSolving #BeyondFiveWhys

-Metacognition: A Critical Leadership & Career Skill | LSW#39: 2-out-of-5-hats The article “Metacognition: A Critical Leadership & Career Skill” emphasises the importance of metacognition in leadership and career advancement.
+Metacognition: A Critical Leadership & Career Skill | LSW#39: The article “Metacognition: A Critical Leadership & Career Skill” emphasises the importance of metacognition in leadership and career advancement.
 It outlines how self-awareness and reflective thinking can enhance professional decision-making, problem-solving, and adaptability.
 The author provides frameworks and strategies for developing metacognitive skills, underscoring their role in effective leadership and personal growth. #Metacognition #LeadershipSkills #CareerDevelopment #SelfReflection #ProfessionalGrowth